BuilderIO/builder/packages/react/README.md

 ### builder

-The React SDK exports the core SDK's [builder object](../core), which can be used for settings like your API key and user attributes
+The React SDK exports the core SDK's [builder object](../core), which can be used for setting things like your API key and user attributes

 ```tsx